Read and report vaccine reactions, harassment and failures.

 What is the history of Diphtheria vaccine use in America?

-Prior to a vaccine for diphtheria, one of the first treatments of diphtheria was a horse-derived antitoxin developed in the 1890s.
+Prior to a vaccine for diphtheria, one of the first treatments for diphtheria was a horse-derived antitoxin developed in the 1890s.
 This antitoxin was made by injecting the diphtheria toxin into horses to produce an antibody response.
 Blood was then drawn from the horses and the antitoxin serum was separated and purified for use in humans.
 The H.K.
 Mulford Company of Philadelphia was the first U.S. company to develop diphtheria antitoxin for commercial use.

 The diphtheria antitoxin, however, only produced short-term immunity, and in certain individuals, the injections resulted in fever, rash, joint pain, and anaphylaxis.
-This adverse reaction was referred to as “serum sickness” and seen in persons who received multiple doses of antitoxin.
-In 1913, Dr. Bela Schick introduced the Schick test, a procedure which involved injecting a small amount of diphtheria toxin in a solution into the arm to determine the necessity of the antitoxin.
+This adverse reaction was referred to as “serum sickness” and was seen in persons who received multiple doses of antitoxin.
+In 1913, Dr. Bela Schick introduced the Schick test, a procedure that involved injecting a small amount of diphtheria toxin in a solution into the arm to determine the necessity of the antitoxin.
 If redness at the injection site occurred, the use of the antitoxin was indicated.

 The first vaccine against diphtheria was developed by William Park of the New York City Health Department.
 Park combined the diphtheria antitoxin with diphtheria toxin and this combination was reportedly capable of triggering an antibody response.
 The use of this product, however, was questioned in the medical literature at the time due to reports of failure and harm.
 Serious side effects included serum sickness, anaphylaxis and even death.